 Most medical malpractice cases are directed at physicians.
 But the care that a nurse gives can be critical.
 If the nurse makes a key mistake, such as giving the wrong drug or the wrong dosage of a drug, or fails to monitor a patient or notify a doctor of a concern, then a negligence claim may arise against that nurse.

 There are lots of different types of mistakes that a nurse can make that can get people hurt or killed.
-But in the vast majority of serious injury or death cases, there are two things that make up the lion's share of these malpractice cases.
+But in the vast majority of serious injury or death cases, two types of mistake make up the lion's share of legal cases against nurses

-If you think you have been the victim of nursing home malpractice, call 800-553-8082 or get a free online case review.Common Mistake #1: Not Getting the Medication Right
+If you think you have been the victim of a nurse's malpractice, call 800-553-8082 or get a free online case review.Common Mistake #1: Not Getting the Medication Right

 Nurses are required to do a lot of very difficult jobs.
 Getting the medication right is not one of them.
 It is the doctor's job to pick out the right medicine.
-It is the doctor's job to pick the right doseage.
+It is the doctor's job to pick the right dosage.
 All the nurse has to do is follow the instructions.
 But in alarming numbers, nurses do not get it right.
-Three mistakes can get a patient hurt or killed:
+These three three mistakes are common themes in can get a patient hurt or killed: